 Zoe Smith broke the British record in the clean and jerk in November 2015, but missed out on a spot at the Rio Olympics after suffering an injury.

 Weightlifting helps boost your strength, muscle definition and energy levels.
 Depending on the style of weightlifting programme you perform, it can either build the size of your muscles or make them longer and leaner.

 If you're interested in competing in weightlifting, competitions are split into weight classes, much like combat sports.
 British Weightlifting can answer any questions you may have about the sport.

 There are approximately 50 British Weightlifting accredited clubs in gyms, sport centres and universities throughout the United Kingdom.

 Clubs provide the best place for people of all ages and abilities to attend training sessions with a qualified coach who will help you lift weights safely and develop a programme to help you achieve your goals.

-Are you inspired to try Weightlifting?
+Are you inspired to try weightlifting?
 Or maybe you are a keen enthusiast already?
-Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired or email us on email@example.com.
+Get in touch and tell us your story by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.

 See our full list of activity guides for more inspiration.